Rambert Dance Company: Artistic Director

+Founder and Artistic Director of Rambert from 1926-1974.
+Marie Rambert was really active as artistic director until 1966, and from 1974 is listed as Founder Director.
+In 1957, she was awarded the Legion d’Honneur.
+In 1962, Rambert was made Dame Commander (DBE), Order of the British Empire.

-The Rambert School
+Rambert School

 The Rambert Ballet School that Rambert founded in 1919, has reinvented itself on a number of occasions since, and due to the changes and innovations of the dance company, three separate schools have operated under the name.
 Two of these schools later merged and the third closed to leave the school which survives today.

 The present day school is based in premises in Twickenham, London, and was formed in 2001 as part of the West London Institute of Higher Education.
 This was later subsumed into Brunel University and in 2003, the Rambert School became independent again and is now known as the Rambert School of Ballet and Contemporary Dance.
 It offers a two-year foundation degree, a three-year bachelor's degree, a three-year vocational course, and postgraduate courses to doctoral level.
 Students go on to achieve positions with dance companies including Dutch National Ballet, Northern Ballet Theatre, Scottish Ballet, Boston Ballet, Netherlands Dance Theatre, Merce Cunningham Dance Company, Richard Alston Dance Company, Rambert Dance Company, Bejart Ballet and Scottish Dance Theatre.
 The Rambert School is an affiliate of the Conservatoire for Dance and Drama.
 The current principal and artistic director is Amanda Britton.